A definite must-do in Hong Kong is take the MTR and head all the way to Diamond Hill where the Chi Lin Nunnery and Nan Lian Gardens are located.

 The Nan lian Gardens are a public park designed following Tang Dynasty principles: artfully arranged rocks, trees, bridges and wooden pavilions.

+The gardens cover an area of 35000 square metres and, although being built recently, its architecture and landscaping give visitors a sense of serenity and tranquility, promoting the knowledge and interest in classical Chinese culture.
 If you follow the circular path you will be able to admire most of the park's beautiful spots and you will also pass by the restaurant, hidden behind an artificial waterfall, offering vegetarian dishes at not-so-high prices.

 When you're done with the walk through the gardens, and you have reached a level of relaxation that made you forget you are actually in busy Hong Kong, you can visit the beautiful Chi Lin Nunnery, overlooking the gardens.